Azure/Azure-Sentinel/MasterPlaybooks/Remediation-IP/readme.md

 - [Forcepoint-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/ForcepointNGFW-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for Forcepoint.
 - [Fortinet-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/Fortinet-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for Fortinet.
 - [Meraki-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/Meraki-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for Meraki.
 - [PaloAlto-PAN-OS-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/PaloAlto-PAN-OS-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.

+- [CiscoASA-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoASA-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [CiscoFirepower-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoFirepower-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [CiscoUmbrella-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoUmbrella-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [F5-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/F5-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [MDE-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/MDE-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.

 If any one of the above mentioned playbooks are not deployed then default playbook will deploy in its place.